WELCOME TO BSA TROOP 175!

 I HEARD GIRLS ARE NOW ALLOWED?

 They are!
 Well, sort of..
 The real story is that the Boy Scouts of America relaunched the program previously known as ‘Boy Scouts’ as Scouts BSA.
 What this means that for the fist time in over 100 years, girls are able to take advantage of all the great opportunities previously only afforded to boys.
 The troops are not co-ed.
 There are all boy troops and all girl troops.
-If you are looking for a great opportunity for your daughter to earn all the same merit badges and ranks as your son up to and including Eagle Scout, check out our sister troop, Scouts BSA Troop 1175 at www.bsa1175.org!
+If you are looking for a great opportunity for your daughter to earn all the same merit badges and ranks as your son up to and including Eagle Scout, check out Scouting.org to find an all girl troop near you.

 DID YOU KNOW?